ashlynstrickland23/ashlynstrickland23/README.md

 🤝 Always open to collaborating on innovative data projects

-📍 Based in Nashville, TN | 🌎 Traveled to 10 countries across 4 continents
+📍 Based in Nashville, TN

 📩 Reach me at ashlynstrickland23@gmail.com or
 🔗 datadrivendashboards.com